rd--/blksc3/md/glossary.md

 ## Shadow Block

 A shadow block is an editable but non-movable block connected to another block.
+Toolbox entries ordinarily have shadow blocks at each input specifying a _default value_.
 Blocks can be placed on top of shadow blocks to overwrite them.
 In the figure below both input fields of the ⍰𝒑 (_PinkNoise_) block, and the × (_Multiply_) and + (_Add_) fields of the ⋏ (_Resonz_) block are shadow blocks.